Teleshuttle home - CoTV home - Concept - Tech - Cable/SatMediaCenter - CoTV Ads - Users - Why CoTV/FAQ - About Teleshuttle

 • Coactivity can be very simple or very advanced as the user desires.

-• It can work with existing TVs and PCs, and with existing TV and Web content.
+• It can work with existing TVs and tablets/smartphones/PCs, and with existing TV and Web content and services.

 • It includes mobile phones + TV as well as coactivity with music, radio, or other audio.

-• It is based on a core platform software service that enables coordination and flexible viewing across multiple devices and sceens, and leverages the power of rich, open PC/browser user interfaces and open Web services.
+• It is based on a core platform software service that enables coordination and flexible viewing across multiple devices and screens, and leverages the power of rich, open browser user interfaces and open Web services.
 No special hardware is needed.

-• It is adaptable to a full range of deployed and emerging platforms – wireless PC laptops, PDAs, phones, set-top-boxes, media gateways/servers, DVRs, DVDs, WiFi, and more.
+• It is adaptable to a full range of deployed and emerging platforms – wireless PC tablets, laptops, phones, set-top-boxes, media gateways/servers, DVRs, DVDs, WiFi, and more.

 • It can fully exploit any combination of devices – letting the user decide which screen(s) to work with, and when to context-shift between one-screen and two-screen modes of use, depending on the task.
 It can also remain unobtrusively in the background.